CoolHandSquid/TireFire/README.md

 -->
 ## Methodology
 1. Kickoff TireFire (TireFire 10.10.10.5).
-2. Type "Y" to kickoff a Quick, Banner, All-Port, and UDP nmap scan.
+2. When prompted, type "Y" to kickoff a Quick, Banner, All-Port, and UDP nmap scan.
 3. Depending upon the ports returned, run scans for those ports.
 4. Choose lower numbered scans for the corresponding port and then higher ones as you need to get more specific.
-5. Change variables as you need to suite your target (Example: HTTP running on port 8500).
+5. Change variables as you need to suit your target (Example: HTTP running on port 8500).
 ## ProTips
 - Run multiple commands from a table at once by splitting the command numbers with commas.
 EX: 0,1,2 (Spaces and periods work aswell)
 ![alt text](https://github.com/CoolHandSquid/TireFire/blob/TireFire_V3/Images/4_split.png)